 Before you knew it, Linda was on the move.
 She hauled her sewing machine, thread, tools, and expertise to Cindy's home, and UP volunteers gathered to learn.
 Linda built the pattern from scratch and brought the dress to fruition in front of our eyes.

-Days later, the women of UP's Ilizwe Empowerment were following that pattern, cutting fabric, and using their cherished sewing machines.
-Ilizwe women felt the great joy that comes from creating "something out of nothing" and securing a brighter financial future.
+Days later, interested crafters in South Africa were following that pattern, cutting fabric, and using their cherished sewing machines.
+The women felt the great joy that comes from creating "something out of nothing" and securing a brighter financial future.

 When the complex neck pattern surpassed all our skills, who came to the rescue again?
 Linda!
 Back in the USA, Linda carried out the finishing touches, donating more of her time to make the dresses shop-ready!